geertjanw/ojet-training/README.md

    * Displaying the Selected Data in an Oracle JET Form

 Part 3: Smart Usage of Oracle JET
-   * Creating a CCA Component
+   * Creating a Web Component
-   * Creating a Nested CCA Component
+   * Creating a Nested Web Component
    * Creating CRUD Functionality

 Part 4: Advanced Usage of Oracle JET